rmarkello/abagen/README.rst

 The current Python package, ``abagen``, aims to provide a fully reproducible pipeline for processing and preparing the AHBA microarray expression data for analysis.

+If you'd like more information about ``abagen``, including how to install the package and instructions on using it, check out our `documentation <https:// abagen.readthedocs.io>`_!

 .. _development: